bazzazi/libraryManagementApp/README.md

 ```

 ## Copyright :copyright:
-:warning: You should mention the Developer in any kind of usage.
+:warning: You should mention the Developer in any kind of usage of this project.

 ## Screenshots 📷: